MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

    \"lun\": 1}"
 ```

-## Generic resource commands
+## Generic resource commands (az resource)

-A service you want to work with might not have Azure CLI support yet.
+A service you want to work with may not have Azure CLI support.
 You can use the [az resource](/cli/azure/resource) commands to work with these resources.

 If you only need create or update commands, use the [az deployment group create](/cli/azure/deployment/group#az-deployment-group-create).
 For working examples, see [Azure Quickstart Templates](/resources/templates/).

-## REST API commands
+## REST API commands (az rest)

-If generic update arguments and [az resource](/cli/azure/resource) don't meet your needs, you can use [az rest](/cli/azure/reference-index#az-rest) command to call the REST API.
+If generic update parameters and [az resource](/cli/azure/resource) don't meet your needs, you can use the [az rest](/cli/azure/reference-index#az-rest) command to call the REST API.
 The command automatically authenticates using the logged-in credential and sets header `Content-Type: application/json`.
 For more information, see [Azure REST API reference](/rest/api/azure/).

 This example works with the [Microsoft Graph API](/graph/api/overview?toc=./ref/toc.json).
-To update redirect URIs for an [Application](/graph/api/resources/application), we call the [Update application](/graph/api/application-update?tabs=http) REST API, as in this code:
+To update redirect URIs for an [Application](/graph/api/resources/application), call the [Update application](/graph/api/application-update?tabs=http) REST API, as in this code:

 ```azurecli
 # Get the application